Saideepthi123/Projects/README.md

 # Project-4 NLP: Twitter Sentiment Analysis
 In this project a Naive Bayes classifier is trained to predict sentiment from thousands of Twitter tweets.
 This project could be used to automatically predict customer's sentiment (i.e.: whether their customers are happy or not).

+# Project-5 News Classification
+The goal is to classify the news articles into their respective categories like sports, business, politics, entertainment, technology etc.,